AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Response parameters

-    Returns a time string in the cookie time format based on the specified `sec` parameter.
+    Returns a time string in the cookie time format based on the UNIX timestamp specified by the `sec` parameter.

 -   Examples